Siphon880gh/devbrain/DevOps/Server - _Persistent - Supervisor/Supervisor Primer - GET STARTED (Stack with Sh, Gunicorn, Pyenv, Pipenv).md

 ---

+We will make sure the pyenv command works permanently.

-Test if the path is found:
+1. Test if the path is found:
+```
 which pyenv

-Moved here:
-Check for sure.
-If not found, find globally for that folder.
-For example, it could be:
-```
 ls ~/.pyenv/bin/pyenv
 ```

+^  If not found, run command to find that folder from root folder /

-Add that path via .zhsrc, .bash_profile, or whatever is appropriate:
+2. Once you have the pyenv filepath, add that path via .zhsrc, .bash_profile, or whatever is appropriate in order to make sure future terminal sessions that the pyenv command will work:

-That’s at ~/.bash_profile or /root/.bash_profile.
+- That’s at ~/.bash_profile or /root/.bash_profile.
 You can `ls -la`  there to see if it exists.
 Create the file if doesn’t exist

-System wide bash profile is the file at /etc/profile
+- System wide bash profile is the file at /etc/profile
 ```
 export PATH="$PATH:~/.pyenv/bin/"
 ```

 ## 2b.
-OPTIONAL - If you want option to use pyenv’s virtual environment in the future (but not compatible with pipenv)
+OBSOLETED - SKIP - If you want option to use pyenv’s virtual environment in the future (but not compatible with pipenv)

+Why kept here?
+In case it's needed.
+Will have to test another round of fresh installation

-Install pyenv-virtualenv which is tool that pyenv uses for virtual environments.
+1. Install pyenv-virtualenv which is tool that pyenv uses for virtual environments.
 It would not complain until you start activating.
 Install with:

 - If Mac: